-Horizon analysis is a method used to estimate a portfolio’s expected total return over a given investment horizon to that return source.
+Horizon analysis is a method used to estimate a portfolio’s expected total return over a given investment horizon.
 It uses scenario analysis to view a given bond swap as a well-defined mixture of components from idealized swap categories at each point in time.

 Horizon analysis enables the portfolio manager to associate the primary sources of the expected return with the portfolio.
 By pursuing such a route, a portfolio manager can explore the vulnerabilities of the portfolio’s expected return over a range of market conditions and eventually define and quantify different forms of risk.

-- Horizon analysis compares a portfolio’s projected return over different time frames using scenario analysis to arrive at a more realistic of its expected returns.
+Horizon analysis compares a portfolio’s projected return over different time frames using scenario analysis to arrive at a more realistic estimate of its expected returns.

-- Since it is based on the planned investment horizon, the analysis simplifies calculation to give the bond market projection.
+Since it is based on the planned investment horizon, the analysis simplifies calculations to give the bond market projection.

 Understanding Horizon Analysis